benblack769/NNetExperiments/README.md

 #### Training text

-I chose the text huckleberry fin, partly because its copyright is expired, and partly because it has a distractive writing style that we can see if the network identifies.
+I chose the text huckleberry fin, partly because its copyright is expired, and partly because it has a distinctive writing style that we can see if the network identifies.
 I found a text copy on Project Gutenberg ([license]( https://www.gutenberg.org/wiki/Gutenberg:The_Project_Gutenberg_License))

-Initial results:
+### Initial results

 ## Part 2: improving the network